Pilot, athlete: Vance FAIP soars through the skies, sprints on the pitch

 |0

-This work, Pilot, athlete: Vance FAIP soars through the skies, sprints on the pitch, by A1C Ashley Crist, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pilot, athlete: Vance FAIP soars through the skies, sprints on the pitch, by 2nd Lt.
+Cassidy Fisher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.